zhaos426/Interconnected_Consensus_Systems_with_Asymmetric_Coupling/README.md

 plot.py -- contains code to plot figures in the paper and supplement.
 ```

-The following real world network data file is included:
+The following real world network data file is downloaded from[5] and included:
 ```
 Krackhardt-High-Tech_Multiplex_Social:
 	The multiplex social network consists of 3 kinds of relationships (Advice, Friendship and "Reports to") between managers of a high-tech company.
 In our paper, we only consider Advice layer.